16 Aug Motoring in Los Angeles – One Big Backlot

 “One never knows when they are entering an enchanted land simply because they accidentally made the wrong left turn.” – Cecil B. DeMille

-But, years before anyone ever even heard of Richard Pryor was Ciros Nightclub, where everyone from Lenny Bruce to Martin and Lewis to Sammy Davis Jr. entertained a tux’d crowd to the background of band leader Artie Shaw.
+But, years before anyone ever even heard of The Comedy Store or Richard Pryor, was Ciros Nightclub, where everyone from Lenny Bruce to Martin and Lewis to Sammy Davis Jr. entertained a tux’d crowd to the background of band leader Artie Shaw.

 Driving south to Culver City, we hit Keystone Avenue, right in the heart of movie making country.
 I don’t even need to Google it to imagine Laurel and Hardy and The Keystone Cops and all that lot, doing their incredible comedy thang, right in the spot where the Trader Joe’s is now.
 Put THAT in your arugula pipe and smoke it!